-Thinking about writing your will isn’t really a happy thought and many of us have been guilty of procrastination when it comes to this topic (no judgement!).
-And yet, parents in the city are all too aware of the need to get their wills and guardianship papers ready.
+Thinking about writing your will isn’t the most happy of thoughts and many of us are guilty of procrastination when it comes to this topic (no judgement!).
+And yet, parents in this city are all too aware of the need to get their wills and guardianship papers in order.
 After all, having those formal documents will help you control how your money and belongings get distributed after your death and, most importantly, who will look after your kids if something happens to you (the last thing a grieving family needs is to have to deal with incomplete or non-existent paperwork).

-Phoenix Wills has over 20 years of experience preparing Wills for individuals, families and companies based in the Asia Pacific region (it comes well recommended by some Sassy Mamas in the office!).
+Phoenix Wills has over 20 years of experience preparing wills for individuals, families and companies based in the Asia Pacific region (it comes well recommended by some Sassy Mamas in the office!).
 It has worked with clients with assets in different countries and is well-equipped to make this often-arduous task more pleasant.
 The team offers to meet potential clients in the comfort of their own home, or anywhere else convenient, and at flexible hours.

 If you have a partner from a different country, children born in different countries, overseas assets or you intend to retire somewhere other than here, you need cross-border planning while writing a will in Hong Kong.
 It’s one of the specialities of Carey Suen Will Services.
 The company answers many questions such as civil partnerships, digital wills (regarding online presence and assets) and understanding inheritance tax for UK citizens.